byjg/docker-php/docs/image-fpm.md

 docker run -v $PWD:/srv/web -p 80:80 byjg/php:8.0-fpm-apache
 ```

-By default the nginx serves all files in /srv/web.
+By default, the nginx serves all files in /srv/web.

 You can set your own APACHE configurations by attaching a volume to:
 - /etc/apache2/httpd.conf